AlexeyPechnikov/ParaView-Blender-AR/export/README.md

 # ParaView data export

-## Export DEM surface with image on it as .PLY file
+## Export DEM surface with RGB image on it as .PLY file

 Unfortunately, there is ParaView bug with .PLY format export coloring and so it's not possible to just save .PLY file and open it in Blender.
 See for details [PLY export with color with Scalar](https://discourse.paraview.org/t/ply-export-with-color-with-scalar/1804/21)